 Joining two different technologies in a single software

-If the data from the sonar were insufficient or if there was just one point every 10 meters, we would have to calculate the DSM for sonar separately, following the method of ‘’Connected points’’ and DSM for photogrammetric data using the standard method of the Average points.
+If the data from the sonar was insufficient or if there was just one point every 10 meters, we would have had to calculate the DSM for sonar separately, following the method of ‘’Connected points’’ and DSM for photogrammetric data using the standard method of the Average points.
 Both DSMs would then be combined in one.

 In case you would like to check the results in GIS application follow the link: https://www.mapservice.de/caddydeponie/demo/